aaron-nanas/fpga-telemetry-bot/README.md

 # Creating the Zynq Boot Image for Zybo Z7-20
 General Procedure:

-1. Add all the design source files and the associated constraints file of the development being used.
+1. Add all the design source files and the associated constraints file of the development board being used.
 Click `Create Block Design` under IP Integrator.
 Then add the ZYNQ7 Processing System.
 Hit `Run Block Automation`.
 Then, connect `FCLK_CLK0` to the port `M_AXI_GP0_ACLK`.

 2. Double-click on the ZYNQ7 Processing System, select Clock Configuration, click the drop-down for PL Fabric Clocks, and change the frequency of `FCLK_CLK0` to 125 MHz.
 Note that this clock will be connected to the clock of the RTL design.